Nickel Creek: Nickel Creek: 2000–01

 Nickel Creek met Alison Krauss at one of their shows and later invited her to produce their next album.
 According to band member Sara Watkins, the group was "thrilled" with the guidance they received from Krauss to upgrade their vocal sound and the overall "production of the CD."

 The group received two Grammy nominations: Best Bluegrass Album and Best Country Instrumental for the song "Ode to a Butterfly".
 The trio was nominated at the Country Music Awards for Best Vocal Group and the Horizon Award and were named one of the "Five Music Innovators of the Millennium" by TIME Magazine in May 2000.
 Nickel Creek's "The Lighthouse's Tale" video was nominated for a CMT "Flameworthy Video Award" for Group/Duo Video of the Year.

 The band went on tour and opened eleven shows for Lyle Lovett in the summer of 2000 and appeared on Austin City Limits in January 2001 with Dolly Parton.
 A month later, Parton invited Nickel Creek to perform as her backup band at the 2001 Grammy Awards.
 The trio also had a spring tour with Glen Phillips in a collaboration dubbed Mutual Admiration Society.
 A self-titled album was set for release, but was delayed until 2004.
 Nickel Creek also opened for Vince Gill and Amy Grant that winter.
-Shortly after Nickel Creek started touring, Scott Thile decided to leave the band to spend time with his family.
-He was replaced by bassist Byron House, who was in March 2001 replaced by bassist Derek Jones.
+Shortly after Nickel Creek began touring, Scott Thile decided to leave the band to spend time with his family.
+Bassist Byron House took his place; House was replaced by bassist Derek Jones in March 2001.

 This Side: 2002–04

 In 2002, the band released their fourth album, This Side, produced by Alison Krauss.
 It was a departure from their previous, purely bluegrass releases.
-The core bluegrass influence remained, but with other genres, such as indie rock and folk rock, and they included cover songs—"Spit on a Stranger" by Pavement and "Should've Known Better" by Carrie Newcomer.

-A review in Allmusic said that "Thile and the Watkins siblings' originals, easily outdo the likes of folk-rockers Dave Matthews and Hootie & the Blowfish, while forging a new style to rejuvenate a genre that has always been a bit of a dark horse."
+The core bluegrass influence remained, but with other genres including indie rock and folk rock and they included cover songs—"Spit on a Stranger" by Pavement and "Should've Known Better" by Carrie Newcomer.
+A review in AllMusic said that "Thile and the Watkins siblings' originals, easily outdo the likes of folk-rockers Dave Matthews and Hootie & the Blowfish, while forging a new style to rejuvenate a genre that has always been a bit of a dark horse."

 This Side entered the Billboard 200 at No. 18 on the chart, and at No. 2 on the magazine's Top Country Albums chart.
-The album was certified gold the following year by the RIAA.
+The album was certified gold in 2003 by the RIAA.
 The success of This Side earned the group a Grammy Award for Best Contemporary Folk Album.
 The band was featured in Rolling Stone's "Best Of 2002" edition.

 During their 2002 and 2003 tour, Nickel Creek opened five shows for John Mayer in November 2002, and toured with Gillian Welch and David Rawlings earlier in the year.
 In 2003, Nickel Creek appeared on the Béla Fleck and the Flecktones album Little Worlds.